- Injectables

 - Strong odours

-- Nitrates in certain foods or alcohol
+- Lastly, nitrates in certain foods or alcohol

 Client Reviews